Iritscen/Small-scripts/Bash/README.md

 The height to crop them to.
 The left inset.
 The top inset.-->
 Crops a folder of images using a certain offset and size.
+Requires ImageMagick.

 ### [Find Images by Size](find_images_by_size.sh)
 <!--The directory to search recursively for images.